ezl/svbtle/source/_posts/2013-01-31-tips-for-first-time-entrepreneurs.markdown

 people continue to pay $10 (or $200 dollars) a month for Wordpress, which is open source.

 There are customers other than you that will make the businesses you hate thrive.

+### "Good" Ideas != Profitable Ideas ###

+It's a mistake to assume that because an idea is sensible it will make money.

+1. You're not "everyone other than you".
+You don't know how they think.
+What is sensible to you might not be sensible to them.
+2. People rarely adopt/switch technologies for economically rational reasons alone.

 ### You Probably Need Less Tech Than You Think ###